-How To Share Data between the Docker Container and the Host
+How To Share Data Between the Docker Container and the Host

-In general, Docker containers are ephemeral, running just as long as it takes for the command issued in a container to complete.
+In general, Docker containers are ephemeral, running just as long as it takes for the command issued in the container to complete.
 By default, any data created inside the container is only available from within the container and only while the container is running.

 nginx Docker image will log to the

 /var/log/nginx directory inside the Docker Nginx container.
 Normally it's not reachable from the host filesystem.